thasso/pyjip/docs/source/tools_and_pipelines.rst

         that is then executed as a tool.

     :class:`@pipeline <jip.tools.pipeline>`
         Apply this to functions or classes.
-Functions must return return a :class:`jip.pipelines.Pipeline` instance or a pipeline script.
-Classes must implement a ``pipeline`` function that returns the pipeline instance or a pipeline script.
+Functions must return an :class:`jip.pipelines.Pipeline` instance or a pipeline script.
+Classes must implement a ``pipeline`` function that returns a pipeline instance or a pipeline script.

 Function annotation is the most simple and also the most limited way to implement a JIP tool.
 You do not have a way to customize the tool validation.
-That said, implementing jip tools as python functions is straight forward and easy to do::
+That said, implementing jip tools as Python functions is straight forward and easy to do::

     @pytool()
     def greetings():
-        print "Greetings fellow pythoniast"
+        print "Greetings fellow Pythoniast"

 In this case the tool execution itself is implemented in python.
 Alternatively, you can also use the ``@tool`` annotation and return a template string or